dmuneras/image_optimizer_tool/README.md

---resource-info        | path to the json path to read images locations --kind-of-image        | key inside the `mainImage` key (json file) --skip-download        | If you already download the images described inside the json file, skip download to save time
+--resource-info        | path to the json path to read images locations --kind-of-image        | key inside the `mainImage` key (json file) --skip-download        | If you already download the images described inside the json file, skip download to save time --width                | width to resize image --height               | height to resize image --quality              | quality to resize image